akashmattupalli/akashmattupalli.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-My name is Akash and I recently graduated with a Bachelor of Science in Mechanical Engineering at Purdue University.
+My name is Akash and I recently graduated with a Bachelor of Science in Mechanical Engineering from Purdue University.
 I have conducted research in engineering education, computational analysis applications in fluids, and reverse osmosis.
 I have also worked as a controls engineering intern at Remora, a carbon capture start-up in Michigan.
-I will be working as an Equipment Engineer with TSMC in Phoenix, AZ.
+I will be working as an Equipment Engineer at TSMC in Phoenix, Arizona.

 My values in engineering are rooted in human-centered design, with special interests in **control systems, mechatronics** and **simulation programs**.